Jacob-Alger/Jacob-Alger.github.io/docs/index.md

 ## Introduction

-The purpose of this datasheet is to cover my contributions to Team 201's "project name" project, which is a light sensor subsystem that serves to alert the user when their plant is not getting enough sunlight.
+The purpose of this datasheet is to cover my contributions to Team 201's "Garden Buddy" smart home garden tool project, which is a light sensor subsystem that serves to alert the user when their plant is not getting enough sunlight.
 This datasheet contains my process for creating my schematic, which is currently at the review phase, where I will then implement feedback received and then go on to build my PCB subsystem.

 ### Project Summary